BILLyTheLiTTle/Learning_Android/Hilt_Example/README.md

 No issues at the moment.

 ## Disclaimer
-- Wheather data loads from [here](https://goweather.herokuapp.com/weather/Patras).
+- Wheather data load from [here](https://goweather.herokuapp.com/weather/Patras).